OWASP/owasp-summit-2017/Outcomes/Playbooks/Incident-Response-Playbook.md

 - Communication – keep people updated with minimal publicity
 - Log what happens, and when, so people coming in as the crisis develops can be brought up to speed quickly
 - Stagger engineering team so that 24/7 coverage is possible (people need to rest, eat, etc.)
-- The benefit of a situation dealt with quickly and efficiently outweigh the cost of the remedy and the cost to the business
+- The benefit of a situation dealt with quickly and efficiently outweighs the cost of the remedy and the cost to the business

 **Post Mortem**
 - Did the threat model cover this?